4

 Frequently Asked Questions

 We recommend lace-up hiking shoes or boots that have sturdy, treaded soles (flexible material and Vibram soles recommended).
 If you haven’t worn your boots for awhile please dust them off, take them for a walk and make sure the soles are still firmly attached to the boot.
 There is nothing worse than your boot failing on day one.
-You will be unable to commence the walk without the appropriate footwear, so please feel free to contact us for more details.
-We are more than happy to discuss footwear with you.

-Twelve Apostles Lodge has mobile coverage with free WiFi.
+Twelve Apostles Lodge has mobile coverage with free WIFI.

 Twelve Apostles Trip reviews